 The median gross income among Realtors in 2019 was $49,700, up from $41,800 the previous year, according to the National Association of Realtors (NAR).
 Median income represents the middle of the scale: Half of Realtors made more and half made less.

 Though home sellers may feel fleeced having to pay Realtor fees up to 6 percent of their home’s sales price, Duffy argues Realtor fees are not high enough.
 After all, a lot goes into listing a home, such as:

-When an offer comes in, the listing agent negotiates on behalf of the seller, often presenting one or more counteroffer.
-The Realtor reviews with their client upcoming closing costs – what they are and what they cover – and may use these as a negotiating tool.
+When an offer comes in, the listing agent negotiates on behalf of the seller, often presenting one or more counteroffers.

 How to avoid paying Realtor fees

-Last year, just 7 percent of home sales were sold by owners without the help of an agent, according to NAR.
-What’s more is that FSBOs typically sell for less money than homes sold by Realtors, NAR claims.
+In 2019, just 11 percent of home sales were sold by owners without the help of an agent, according to the NAR.
+What’s more is that for-sale-by-owner homes (FSBOs) typically sell for less money than homes sold by Realtors, NAR states.
 In many instances, FSBO sellers know the buyers who end up purchasing their homes.

 Roughly a quarter of the buyers who did not already know the FSBO sellers contacted them directly, but the jury is out about whether it’s wise to buy a home without a Realtor.

 Keep in mind that Realtor fees can be negotiated in some cases, especially if you’re selling a luxury home.

 “In certain situations where there’s a competitive environment for a prime or trophy listing, Realtors sometimes will negotiate the commission upfront,” Duffy says.
 “For example, if I’m listing a $4 million home at 6 percent, that’s a lot of money.
 In a situation like that there is greater flexibility to negotiate the commission because instead of getting $120,000, if you get $100,000 or $80,000, it’s still a good payday.”